darshitpatel1/SmartGroceryAssistant/replit.md

 - Input fields must not "shake" - characters should append naturally
 - Remove focus and send text buttons from interface
 - Native browser-like experience with proper loading indicators
+- Input focusing must work on first click
+- Character typing should build text naturally (m-i-l-k, not m-i-l-k with replacements)
+- URL bar should be fully editable without read-only behavior